Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 description: Collect data with ease using Amplitude Analytics Browser SDK GTM template - the official client-side Google Tag Manager template for seamless data collection.
 ---

 This is the client-side Google Tag Manager Template for Amplitude Analytics.
-The tag uses the [Amplitude Marketing Analytics SDK](../../sdks/marketing-analytics-browser/) for data collection.
+The tag uses the [Amplitude Browser SDK 2.0](../../sdks/browser-2/) for data collection.

 !!!info Resources
     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)

+!!!warning "Breaking Changes Checklist from the version xxxx, Aug, 2023"
+    Starting from the version xxxx, Aug, 2023, We upgrade this template to use from [Marketing Analytics SDK(Deprecated)](../../sdks/marketing-analytics-browser/) to the [Amplitude Browser SDK 2.0](../../sdks/browser-2/) to offer better support, enhanced functions, and additional features.

+    While this updated template offers additional features and improvements,it may result in slightly different behavior that could potentially affect your existing analytics charts.
+However, we've made these changes configurable to maintain consistency.
+If you wish to retain the legacy behavior, it's essential to review the following [list of breaking changes](./#breaking-changes-checklist) and adjust your configuration accordingly.

 !!!warning
     Due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
 You are still able to add plugins using the Custom HTML tag, but because of how the SDK gets loaded in GTM, this could lead to missing data.